NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Adventure Paths/Abomination Vaults/Otari Ilvashti.md

   - name: ""

   - name: "[[Creature Family Ability Glossary/(Ghost) Site Bound|Site Bound]]"
-    desc: "  Area **D18**\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
+    desc: "  Area **D18**\n* * *\n\nA typical ghost can stray only a short distance from where it was killed or the place it haunts.
 A typical limit is 120 feet.
 Some ghosts are instead bound to a room, building, item, or creature that was special to it rather than a location."

 abilities_mid:
   - name: ""
   - name: "[[Creature Family Ability Glossary/(Ghost) Rejuvenation|Rejuvenation]]"
-    desc: " (divine) Securing the four icons of the Roseguard and placing them on the altar in area **D13** allows Otari to move on to the afterlife.\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
+    desc: " (divine) Securing the four icons of the Roseguard and placing them on the altar in area **D13** allows Otari to move on to the afterlife.\n* * *\n\nWhen a ghost is destroyed, it re-forms after 2d4 days within the location it's bound to, fully healed.
 A ghost can be permanently destroyed only if someone determines the reason for its existence and sets right whatever prevents the spirit from resting."

 attacks:
   - name: ""